 Social Impact and Belonging

-To achieve this, we provide education and promote policies and practices that support patients, their families and our employees throughout the State of Wisconsin and beyond.
+To achieve this, we provide education and promote policies and practices that support patients, their families and our employees.

 The UW Department of Ob-Gyn Social Impact and Belonging Committee's goals are to: